-Believe it or not, waffles can be incorporated into every.
-Single.
-Meal.
-Of course, there’s the obvious waffles with butter and syrup for breakfast, but have you considered chicken and waffles for lunch?
-Or a burger with all the fixings sandwiched between two waffles for dinner?
-Or making an ice cream sandwich with—you guessed it—homemade waffles?
-There’s no better time to try some more inventive waffle concoctions than today!Continue to 25 of 31 below.
+Waffles are quite versatile.
+There are the obvious waffles with butter and syrup for breakfast.
+But there also are chicken and waffles for lunch or a burger with all the fixings sandwiched between two waffles for dinner.
+Also, you can try making an ice cream sandwich with homemade waffles.
+There’s no better time to try some inventive waffle concoctions than National Waffle Day.Continue to 25 of 31 below.

 25 of 31

-If you want to feel like a cool, mid-century modern kind of cat, we recommend sipping on a whisky sour.
-This classic cocktail contains bourbon, fresh lemon juice, simple syrup, and a whole lot of Don Draper-esque swagger.
+If you want to feel like a cool, mid-century modern kind of cat, try sipping on a whiskey sour.
+This classic cocktail contains bourbon, fresh lemon juice, and simple syrup.
 Serve it over ice with an orange wheel and Maraschino cherry for a deliciously vintage cocktail hour.

 26 of 31

-Dog owners truly consider their four-legged friends as members of the family.
-Sure, having a dog can be a lot of work, but the love, affection, and loyalty our doggies give back makes it all worth it—one thousand times over!
-Give your pooch a little extra pampering today, whether that means an extra long walk, a fun, new toy, or a tasty treat.
-She deserves it!
+Dog owners truly consider their four-legged friends to be members of the family.
+In exchange for its love and loyalty, give your pooch a little extra pampering today, whether that means a long walk, a new toy, or a tasty treat.

 27 of 31